jeffpar/pcjs.v1/disks/pcx86/dos/ibm/1.00/README.md

 * [Reverse-Engineering DOS 1.0 – Part 1: The Boot Sector (May 7, 2009 by Michael Steil)](http://www.pagetable.com/?p=165)
 * [The Boot Sector of IBM® Personal Computer™ DOS Version 1.00 (August 2, 2005 by Daniel B. Sedory)](http://thestarman.pcministry.com/DOS/ibm100/Boot.htm)

-I've been familiar with the DOS boot sector code for a long time as well.
-In fact, back in the early 1990's, while working at Microsoft, I made a number of modifications to the boot sector for Windows 95.
-But more on that another day.

 Let's start with Michael Steil's well-written reverse-engineered source code (designed for **NASM**, not **ASM** or **MASM**), because it includes lots of commentary, allowing the boot sector to more or less speak for itself: